2 Tested Ways to Record and Create Your Own Ringtone for iPhone 13/12/11

 Step 3Keep High Quality of the Audio Recordings

-Click the Preferences icon and choose the Sound button.
+Click the Preferences button and then click the Sound button.
 After that, you can tick the Noise Cancellation and Microphone Enhancement options to remove the noise and improve the audio quality.
 As for adjusting the audio format, you can click the Output button and change the format to M4A.
 Then click the OK button to save the settings and click the REC button on the main interface.

 Step 4Clip and Save the Audio Files